TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 30/Exodus 30.38.md

 ---

-Whosoever shall make like unto that, to smell thereof, he shall be cut off from his people.
+Whoever shall make any like that, to smell of it, he shall be cut off from his people."